SquireOfSoftware/tap-on/people-service/README.md

 `OtherEnglishName` and `OtherChineseName` if `OtherNames` column exists then it will take that over the other "OtherName" fields.

+Again just want to stress that the CSV import only takes UTF-16, anything else will result in some unknown behaviour!

 ## JiB and docker image build notes

 JiB is the docker-less docker image build from Google